Ready to launch an online coaching business? Find out why Whop is the best place for it (and how you can launch yours today).

 “X booked a session last month → used the exact strategy we discussed → landed 3 clients in 2 weeks”

-Your goal is to create a vibe of this is working for other people like you.
-Once someone sees others getting real results, their hesitation drops dramatically.
+Once someone sees others getting real results, their buyer's hesitation drops dramatically.

 5. Optimize your services